Question 1: What services are included in Spa Party Services and how are they priced?

 It is important to remember that any service is provided to you with your expressed permission through your signed consent form.
 It is your responsibility to communicate to your service provider your preferences or tolerance for the amount of pressure or certain movements during a massage/bodywork or ingredients during a chemical treatment whether it is a facial, peel or hair service (removal/waxing/shaving or styling).

-Question 6: How much clothes do I have to take off for a massage or facial?
+Question 6: How much clothing do I have to take off for a massage or facial?

 Answer: As much or as little as you’re comfortable with and still allowing your service provider to administer the service to the body area.
 This being said, we observe draping standards defined by our profession whether it is hair care, skin care or bodywork.
 For example, getting a massage while uncovered is not acceptable at our spa or at the client location.
 We uncover only the body part being worked.
 For more information on draping requirements, please browse various sources listed in the Useful Links blog posting.